Available in 3 varieties - Express, Extreme, and Time Capsule.

 Apple will not manufacture additional AirPort Express, Extreme, and Time Capsule products, but existing inventory was available until it sold out in November 2018.

 Apple will be providing service and parts for the current-generation AirPort Base Stations for the next five years, and the company is sharing several support documents to assist customers who are transitioning away from the AirPort products.

 Third-party router options such as the Linksys Velop have been available for purchase from Apple since early 2018.

 Apple's AirPort Express is its entry-level AirPort base station, designed to be easy to use and affordable.
 Priced at $99, it offers dual-band 802.11n Wi-Fi along with AirPlay for wireless music playback and wireless printing.

 At $199, the AirPort Extreme is Apple's mid-level base station, offering dual-band higher-speed 802.11ac Wi-Fi, printer and hard drive sharing, and a stronger signal due to its high-rise design and six antennas.

 Apple's AirPort Time Capsule, priced at $299 to $399, is essentially an AirPort Extreme with a built-in hard drive that facilitates automatic wireless backups using Apple's Time Machine software.
 It offers 802.11ac and all of the features of the AirPort Extreme, with the addition of a 2 or 3 TB hard drive.

 All of Apple's AirPorts include a built-in Network Address Translation (NAT) firewall to create a barrier between a network and the Internet, along with password encryption and closed network options.

-While both the AirPort Extreme and the AirPort Time Capsule were updated in June with 802.11ac Wi-Fi, the AirPort Express has not yet been updated and it remains unclear when it will receive a refresh.
+While both the AirPort Extreme and the AirPort Time Capsule were last updated in June 2013 with 802.11ac Wi-Fi, but the 802.11n AirPort Express has not been updated since 2012.

 In More Detail